-Since 1998, Marc has been acting as (and still is) Antwerp Correspondent of the New-York based magazine Rapaport Diamond Report, the leading publication dedicated to the global diamond industry.
+Since 1998, I’ve been active in quality of (and still am) Antwerp Correspondent of the New-York based magazine Rapaport Diamond Report, the leading publication dedicated to the global diamond industry.

 Hereunder you’ll find one of Marc’s more than 250 stories.

 For several years now, the Antwerp Diamond Bank (ADB) has been in the process of either being sold or shutting down its operations.
 In September 2014, the bank announced that no buyer had been found and it was closing.
 It was devastating news for the industry.
 An estimated one-third of Antwerp diamantaires were financed by ADB, which was the only lender solely dedicated to the diamond industry.

 “Nobody believed in a million years that they’d really close down,” said a diamond manufacturer.
 “And even today, many of us still don’t believe it.”